Boot a Portable VirtualBox from USB

 • Enable USB under Settings > Ports > USB.

-• Run VirtualBox as Administrator (Windows).
+• Run VirtualBox as Administrator (on Windows).

 Why is my VirtualBox running slowly?